-As far back as 1930, famous economist John Maynard Keynes forecast that in the 21st Century, the work week would be only 15 hours, and or biggest challenge would be managing all of our leisure time, and how that leisure could lend more meaning to our lives.
+As far back as 1930, famous economist John Maynard Keynes forecast that in the 21st Century, the work week would be only 15 hours and that the biggest challenge would be managing all of our leisure time and how that leisure could lend more meaning to our lives.
 How wrong he was—unless you’re a day trader who’s figured this all out already.

 StocksToTrade—now better than ever!
 We ushered in the New Year with some major advancements that include 3 unique features, exclusive to our Platform.

 Keynes would appreciate the ultimate day-trader lifestyle.
 And, if you’re also on the edge of considering a lifestyle change, we can help you.
 When done correctly, this is a life completely under your control.
 You are your own boss and the ultimate reward is leisure, because you can trade from anywhere in the world, including a fantastically sunny beach that will return some color to your pallor.

 Do you want to be a millionaire and still have fun?
 Maybe it’s time to become one of Tim Sykes’ Trading Challenge students; or check out StocksToTrade—an amazingly advanced trading tool that can get you on your way.
 Either way, don’t waste your life with no reward.
 Get Keynesian!